-Based on the preceding observations, the significant hazard potential classifications assigned to South Ash Ponds 2 and 3 in 2016 pursuant to the Federal CCR Rule and the bases for these assignments remain valid for this 2022 assessment.
+Based on the preceding observations, the significant hazard potential classifications assigned to South Ash Ponds 2 and 3 in 2016 pursuant to the Federal CCR Rule and the bases for these assignments remain valid for this 2023 assessment.
 A loss of human life is unlikely to result from a hypothetical failure at these CCR surface impoundments, but potential offsite environmental damage could occur to the Des Plaines River.
 As discussed in Section 2.0, a CCR surface impoundment classified as a significant hazard potential per the Federal CCR Rule is considered to be an Illinois Class 2 CCR surface impoundment.
 Therefore, South Ash Ponds 2 and 3 remain classified as Class 2 CCR surface impoundments pursuant to 35 Ill.
 Adm.
 Code 845.440(a)(1).
+However, this is not a reflection of the potential for the impoundments to fail.
+The 2023 annual safety factor assessment conducted pursuant to 35 Ill.
+Adm.
+Code 845.460 shows that South Ash Ponds 2 and 3 are stable under design operating conditions (Ref.
+3).